JuanCCA/NewsApp_Production/README.md

 # NewsApp_Production

 This is a technical test.
-Front-End and Back-End are merged in one directory for deploy ease.
+Front-End and Back-End were merged in one directory for deploy ease.

-If you want to see the code of Front-End separetly, this link will take you to the Front-End repository:
+If you want to see the code of Front-End separetly, this link will take you to the Front-End repository: https://github.com/JuanCCA/news-app-FRONT

 ## Deploy